MicrosoftDocs/powerapps-docs/powerapps-docs/user/view-create-email.md

 manager: shujoshi
 ---

-# View and create email
+# View and create email through the Activities grid

-Dynamics 365 model-driven apps let agents interact with customers through email.
-Email functionality allows agents to:
+Dynamics 365 model-driven apps let you interact with customers through email.
+The email functionality allows you to:

 - View and respond to emails.